-The United Nations/Germany Workshop on the International Space Weather Initiative: Preparing for the Solar Maximum will be held in Neustrelitz, from 10 to 14 June 2024.
-This workshop is being organized by the United Nations Office for Outer Space Affairs (UNOOSA).
-The workshop is supported by the German Aerospace Centre (DLR) and the International Committee on Global Navigation Satellite Systems (ICG).
+The United Nations/Nigeria Workshop on the International Space Weather Initiative: Space Weather During a Moderate Solar Cycle #25 will be held in Abuja, from 6 to 10 October 2025.
+This workshop is being co-organized by the United Nations Office for Outer Space Affairs (UNOOSA) and the National Space Research and Development Agency (NASRDA) of Nigeria.
+The workshop is supported by the International Committee on Global Navigation Satellite Systems (ICG).